sudorandom/kmcd.dev/content/posts/2026/google-protobuf-value-considered-harmful/index.md

 * **Cons:** Requires compile-time schema awareness for all incoming types.

 ### Runtime Schema Discovery: Use Buf's `hyperpb`
 For pipelines that handle dynamic descriptors entirely at runtime (like schema registries or event gateways), Go's native `dynamicpb` is notoriously slow.
-Buf's `hyperpb` fixes this by compiling a message descriptor into dedicated Table-Driven Parser bytecode at application startup.
+Buf's [`hyperpb`](https://github.com/bufbuild/hyperpb) library (introduced in [their blog post](https://buf.build/blog/introducing-hyperpb)) fixes this by compiling a message descriptor into dedicated, optimized table-driven parser bytecode.
+While compiling descriptors at application startup is ideal, you can also compile them dynamically at runtime if schemas are discovered on the fly.

 To evaluate dynamic runtime parsing options, I compared the following variants: